chz160/SoVest/development_plan.md

 - Creation of core database tables (users, stocks, predictions)
 - Development of search-related database structures

-### Phase 2: SQL to Eloquent ORM Migration (Current Phase)
+### Phase 2: SQL to Eloquent ORM Migration (Completed)
-*Timeline: 8 weeks*
+*Timeline: 8 weeks, Completed: March 2025*

 - Creation of Eloquent ORM models for all entities
 - Implementation of model relationships and validations
 - Development of DatabaseService abstraction layer
 - Conversion of raw SQL queries to Eloquent in core application files
 - Implementation of proper migration scripts for database schema changes
+- Successful conversion of all raw SQL queries to Eloquent ORM
+- Implementation of ValidationTrait for model validation
+- Addition of validation rules to all core models (User, Prediction, Stock)
+- Updated controllers to use model validation instead of manual validation
+- Created comprehensive documentation for the validation system

-### Phase 3: Application Restructuring
+### Phase 3: Application Restructuring (Current Phase)
-*Timeline: 6 weeks*

-- Code organization improvements following MVC patterns
+*Timeline: March 2025 - September 2025*

+- Complete separation of models, views, and controllers
+- Implementation of middleware for request processing
-- Implementation of service classes for business logic
+- Creation of dedicated service classes for business logic
-- Refactoring of authentication system
-- Development of consistent error handling approach
+- Development of a consistent routing system
-- Standardization of input validation across the application
+- Standardization of view templates

+#### Implementation Milestones
+- April 2025: Complete routing system implementation
+- May 2025: Finish controller restructuring
+- June 2025: Complete service layer implementation
+- July 2025: Finalize view template standardization
+- August 2025: Implement comprehensive error handling
+- September 2025: Complete testing and documentation

+#### Code Organization and Standardization
+- Consistent naming conventions across codebase
+- Standardized approach to dependency injection
+- Uniform error handling and logging
+- Consistent API response formats
+- Comprehensive documentation of all components

 ### Phase 4: Frontend Modernization
 *Timeline: 5 weeks*